 I welcome approaches from potential PhD students on topics relating to critical heritage and museum studies, archaeologies of the contemporary world, history and philosophy of heritage, museums, archaeology and anthropology and cultural responses to the Anthropocene, extinction and climate crises.

 Current PhD Students

-Constance Wyndham, The politics of heritage reconstruction in post-conflict Afghanistan.
+Constance Wyndham, In the shadow of the Buddhas: a new politics of heritage reconstruction in Afghanistan.